-Where Are the Opportunities Right Now?
+Where Are the Jobs Right Now?

-Understanding local Labour Market Information (LMI) is important when choosing routes into possible careers and future opportunities.
-Here is some of the most up-to-date information about Solihull, Birmingham, Coventry and Warwickshire, which may help you and your child to think about their future.
+Understanding local Labour Market Information (LMI) is important when choosing routes into possible careers.
+Here is some of the most up-to-date information about Solihull, Birmingham, Coventry and Warwickshire which may help you and your child to think about their future.